kstenschke/doShell/README.md

 ## Runtime tools

 doShell invokes existing third party tools (and some doShell built-in commands) to perform automation, display dialogs, etc.
-These tools (are not bundled in any form into doShell and) vary by platform, not all tools are mandatory (depending on options used within doShell scripts).
+These vary by platform, not all tools are mandatory (depending on options used within doShell scripts).

+As these third party tools are not bundled in any form into doShell, their license liabilities are not affecting doShell.

 ### Runtime tools on Linux